firdavsDev/Django-SMS/README.rst

 ===============================
-Django send SMS using API(uz)
+Django send SMS using API(uz) (Tuzatilishlar olib borilmoqda... 🛠 )
 ===============================

 Quick start
 ------------

         1. Create a new project